 Maintenance

-- Rinse off the cloth after each cleaning and make sure all of the soap is removed before wiping down the countertop again.
+• After every cleaning, make sure all of the soap is completely removed before drying off the countertop again.

-- Occasionally seal your slate countertop with a sealant designed for natural stone surfaces.
-This will help protect it from staining and etching.
+• Additionally, once or twice a year it’s important to seal your slate countertop with a sealant specifically designed for natural stone surfaces.
+This will help protect it from staining or etching over time and keep your kitchen looking great!

 Read More: Dolomite Countertops